Events & Classes

 + Google Map

-As part of the Garden’s inaugural Atlanta Haiku Festival on April 19, writers from around the country are invited to submit up to two original and unpublished haiku to our competition during the month of February.
+As part of the Garden’s Atlanta Haiku Festival on April 18, writers from around the country are invited to submit up to two original and unpublished haiku to our competition during the month of February.
 Submission details are below.

 Prizes

 Three winners will be selected in each category: first, second and third.
-Each winner and one guest will receive complimentary admission to the festival on April 19, including lunch with our panel of haiku experts.
+Each winner and up to three guests will receive complimentary admission to the festival on April 18, including lunch with the competition judges.
 Winning haiku will be posted in the Garden and on the Garden’s website and social media.

 Third place: two additional Garden admission tickets*